Last updated: February 25, 2021

 Additional categories of information will not be used for materially different purposes without first providing you with notice.

-The App will only use access to read, write, modify, or control Gmail message bodies (including attachments), metadata, headers, and settings to provide a web email client that allows users to compose, send, read, and process emails and will not transfer this Gmail data to others unless doing so is necessary to provide and improve these features, comply with applicable law, or as part of a merger, acquisition, or sale of assets.
+The Services will only use access to read, write, modify, or control Gmail message bodies (including attachments), metadata, headers, and settings to provide a web email client that allows you to compose, send, read, and process emails and will not transfer this Gmail data to others unless doing so is necessary to provide and improve these features, comply with applicable law, or as part of a merger, acquisition, or sale of assets.

 2.4.
 Targeted Advertising and Information.
 We may use Individual Information to target advertising and other information more effectively.
 When an individual is online, we may use Technology Information to associate an individual with their Individual Information and attempt to show information and advertising for products and services to which you may respond.
 We may use data collected from a response to one type of advertising or information for targeting advertisements or other information through a different venue.
 For example, we may notice that you responded to a baseball banner advertisement and use that response to deliver a baseball-related advertisement and other information to you.